TYPO3-Solr/ext-solr/CONTRIBUTING.md

 We've migrated the translation files to the new Xliff format.
 They can be found in "Resources/Private/Language".
 We appreciate any help here and it would be nice, when you could share your translations to complete the defaults here.

-## Addons
+## Add-ons

 EXT:solr provides a setup of hooks to extend it or you can use objects from EXT:solr in your extension and build your custom functionality.
-On https://github.com/TYPO3-Solr/ we provide a few addons for the EXT:solr TYPO3 extension.
+On https://github.com/TYPO3-Solr/ we provide a few add-ons for the EXT:solr TYPO3 extension.

-If you want to share your own addon and what to get it available on (https://github.com/TYPO3-Solr/) contact us!
+If you want to share your own add-on and what to get it available on (https://github.com/TYPO3-Solr/) contact us!

 ## Support